 You will need to focus on an extensive DevSecOps strategy, ensuring that you have all the necessary tools ready.
 This will enable you to identify issues as early as possible, pinpoint their origin, and develop comprehensive contingency plans as part of effective risk management.

 If CBDCs are appropriately integrated, we could be looking at some new targets for cross-border payments.
-Instant settlements will be the norm, and you will need to adjust to the shifting metrics.
+Instant settlements will be the norm, and you will need to adjust to the shifting metrics to stay competitive.

 However, the reduced FX exposure and real-time reconciliation that are made possible will decrease the cost of these transactions, potentially allowing you to compete with established institutions by offering lower rates or achieving better margins.